 Many archery elk seasons ago, I guided Dave Brucken and Dr. Rance Gamblin on an Idaho archery elk hunt.
 Dave worked for the Rocky Mountain Elk Foundation and wrote a story about our little adventure that was later published in their Bugle Magazine.
 He and I have stayed in touch and he has given me permission to post his story here.
 Enjoy.

 With apologies to Charles Dickens, it was the best of hunts, it was the worst of hunts.
-Dr. Rance Gamblin, Akron chapter chair, would be my elk hunting partner on one of the hardest, strangest hunts I’ve ever had.
+Dr. Rance Gamblin, Akron Chapter chair, would be my elk hunting partner in Idaho on one of the hardest, strangest hunts I’ve ever had.

 Day One (Friday)

 After barely escaping a potentially disastrous flight change by Delta, we arrived at the Cincinnati airport with time to spare.
 The Ohio airport isn’t even in Ohio, but rather in Kentucky, and only added to the list of strange occurrences to this hunt.

 Arriving in Hailey, Idaho, we were met by our host and outfitter.
 At forty two, fit, he was the typical image of an outdoorsman.
 An hour and half later, we were at Trapper’s Inn, our lodge and headquarters for the hunt.
 After the first of many delicious meals by the cook, we met our guides Travis and Tyler, shot our bows, drank a little Jameson and Jack Daniels, and retired to our log cabin for the night, totally oblivious to the disasters that would befall us the next few days.